AdebolaShelby/sql/README.md

 ## Inner Join
-* Create a report of all the items that have been ordered along with the product name, unit price quatity, order_id, and product_id.
+* Create a report of all the ordered items, including the product name, unit price, quantity, order ID, and product ID.

     ## Query
     ![Inner join](images/image-1.png)